sorbet/sorbet/website/docs/troubleshooting.md

 With this example we see that `xs.first` returns `T.nilable(Integer)`.

-Frequently when troubleshooting type errors, either something is `nil` when or `T.untyped` unexpectedly.
+Frequently when troubleshooting type errors, either something is `nil` or `T.untyped` unexpectedly.
 We can use `T.reveal_type` to track down where the type originated.